This is the featured image of the Add Edge to Your Drums blog article.

 Moreover

-Now let’s add plugins to our newly created “DRUMS – Parallel” return track.
+Let's add plugins to our newly created "DRUMS - Parallel" return track.
 The reverb effect would be first in line.
-We chose Ice Reverb, a simple reverb effect found in Native Instruments’ Maschine 2.
+We chose Ice Reverb, a simple reverb effect in Native Instruments Maschine 2.

 ~DRUM GROUP - Solo (Reverb)

-Once we’re happy with the sound of the reverb, we’ll add a distortion effect after it.
+Once we're happy with the sound of the reverb, we'll add a distortion effect after it.
 For this, we have chosen Trash 2 by Izotope.
-Keep in mind that for this kind of processing, the amount of distortion and reverb should be subtle.
-Let’s hear how it sounds.
+Remember that the amount of distortion and reverb should be subtle for this kind of processing.
+Let's hear how it sounds.

 This picture was taken after adding iZotope's Trash 2 Distortion effect to the newly created return track.